Optimal detection of sparse principal components in high dimension: Complexity theoretic lower bounds

 \subsection{Reduction to the planted clique problem}

-A careful inspection of the proof of Corollary~\ref{COR:barthetaSDP} and the results of subsection~\ref{SUB:simple} reveals that the only way to obtain better detection levels for the $\SDP$ and $\MDP$ statistics is to prove a better control of the statistics under the null hypothesis.
+A careful inspection of the proof of Corollary~\ref{CORbarthetaSDP} and the results of Section~\ref{SUBsimple} reveals that the only way to obtain better detection levels for the $\SDP$ and $\MDP$ statistics is to prove a better control of the statistics under the null hypothesis.
 We argue below that this is unlikely.

-Let $X_1,\ldots,X_n \in \R^p$ be i.i.d.
-Gaussian vectors with distribution $\cN(0,I_p)$ and for any $\alpha \in [1,2]$, consider the following hypothetical bound
+Let $X_1,\ldots,X_n \in\R^p$ be i.i.d.
+Gaussian vectors with distribution $\cN(0,I_p)$ and for any $\alpha\in[1,2]$, consider the following hypothetical bound: {\mbox{$B_\alpha$}}

 where $C_\alpha>0$.
 Our prior results hinge on proving that $B_2$ holds.
 However, to achieve minimax optimal detection rates, one would need to prove $B_1$.
-Reasoning by contradiction, we examine the consequences of $B_\alpha$ with $\alpha \in (1,2)$.
+Reasoning by contradiction, we examine the consequences of $B_\alpha$ with $\alpha\in(1,2)$.
 In particular, such bounds would yield polynomial time algorithms to detect small planted cliques in random graphs.
 Hereafter, we argue that the existence of such algorithms is unlikely.

-Fix an integer $k \ge 0$ and let $\cG(n,1/2,k)$ be the distribution over the set of graphs on $n$ vertices generated as follows.
-Pick $k$ vertices at random and place a clique\footnote{A clique is a subset of fully connected vertices.} between them, then connect every other pair of vertices by an edge independently with probability $1/2$.
-Note that for $k=0$, $\cG(n,1/2,0)=\cG(n,1/2)$ is simply the distribution of an Erd{\H{o}}s-R{\'e}nyi random graph.
-In the decision version of the planted clique problem, called {\sf Planted Clique}, one is given a graph $G$ on $n$ vertices and the goal is to test
+Fix an integer $k \ge0$, and let $\cG(n,1/2,k)$ be the distribution over the set of graphs on $n$ vertices generated as follows.
+Pick $k$ vertices at random, and place a clique\footnote{A clique is a subset of fully connected vertices.} between them; then connect every other pair of vertices by an edge independently with probability\vadjust{\goodbreak} $1/2$.
+Note that for $k=0$, $\cG(n,1/2,0)=\cG(n,1/2)$ is simply the distribution of an Erd{\H{o}}s--R{\'e}nyi random graph.
+In the decision version of the planted clique problem, called \textsf{Planted Clique}, one is given a graph $G$ on $n$ vertices and the goal is to test

-for some given $k \ge 2$ with probability of error at most $\delta>0$.
-The search version of this problem consists in finding the clique planted under $H_1$.
-The search problem was suggested independently by \cite{Jer92} and \cite{Kuc95} while the decision version is traditionally attributed to Saks \citep[see][section~5]{KriVu02}.
-It is known~\citep[see, e.g.,][]{Spe94} that if $k > 2\log n$, the planted clique under $H_1$ is the only clique of size $k$ in the graph, asymptotically almost surely.
+for some given $k \ge2$ with probability of error at most $\delta>0$.
+The search version of this problem consists of finding the clique planted under $H_1$.
+The search problem was introduced by \citet{Jer92} and \citet{Kuc95} while the decision version is traditionally attributed to Saks; see \citet{KriVu02}, Section 5.
+It is known [see, e.g., \citet{Spe94}] that if $k > 2\log_2 n$, the planted clique under $H_1$ is the only clique of size $k$ in the graph, asymptotically almost surely.
 We consider only such values of $k$ hereafter.